najaco/boarding-simulator/README.md

 ```

 ## Run
-If given an input file of numbers separated line by line, you can run the program by with either of the following:
+If given an input file (`input.txt`) of numbers separated line by line, you can run the program by with either of the following:
 ```console
 $ ./boarding-problem -f input.txt
 ```